jestjs/jest/README.md

 jest is a JavaScript testing library + CLI.

 Its goal is to make writing JavaScript unit tests as easy and frictionless as possible while running the tests as fast as possible.
+It currently only ships with jasmine support, but the longer-term roadmap includes more testing frameworks as well.

 ## Getting Started

 Getting started with jest is pretty simple.
 All you need to do is:

-* Write some tests in a `__tests__` directory (jest ships with jasmine out-of-the-box)
+* Write some (jasmine) tests in a `__tests__` directory
-* Add the following two things to your `package.json` and then run `npm test`:
+* Add the following two things to your `package.json`
+* Run `npm test`:

 ```js
 {